pradyunsg/furo/docs/customisation/injecting.md

 ## CSS or JS

-ReadTheDocs has an excellent explanation on [how to add custom CSS or JS files][sphinx-custom-css] to Sphinx-based documentation.
+Read the Docs has an excellent explanation on [how to add custom CSS or JS files][sphinx-custom-css] to Sphinx-based documentation.
 No point repeating information in two places. 😄

 [sphinx-custom-css]: https://docs.readthedocs.io/en/stable/guides/adding-custom-css.html